sayantan007pal/GoQuant-Trading-System/README.md

  ```

  ## Documentation
-See `docs/design.md` for architecture and model descriptions, `docs/debugging.md` for using the interactive debug toolbar, and `docs/setup.md` for initial VPN and OKX API setup instructions.
+See `docs/design.md` for architecture and model descriptions (including Phase 2 UI enhancements), `docs/debugging.md` for using the interactive debug toolbar, and `docs/setup.md` for initial VPN and OKX API setup instructions.

 ### Real-Time Almgren–Chriss Execution Visualization

 The dashboard now integrates a live Almgren–Chriss optimal execution model.
+In the sidebar, you can also:
+- Select the **Symbol** (trading pair) to switch live data feeds
+- See real-time **input validation** feedback for all numeric parameters
+- Use **keyboard shortcuts**:
+  - `p` to pause/resume live updates
+  - `r` to reset all chart histories
+  - `t` to toggle the execution trajectory chart
-Adjust the **Risk Aversion (λ)**, **Execution Time Horizon (T)**, and **Time Steps (N)** inputs in the sidebar to visualize the optimal trade schedule update in real time based on current orderbook conditions.
+Adjust the **Risk Aversion (λ)**, **Execution Time Horizon (T)**, and **Time Steps (N)** inputs to visualize the optimal trade schedule update in real time based on current orderbook conditions.